 How to submit a project proposal

 Fondation d’Harcourt fulfills its mission primarily by promoting partnerships.
-Partners include organizations, foundations and universities and are chosen through a selection process.
-These chosen organizations receive a grant to implement a specific project.
+Partners include organizations, foundations and universities that are chosen through a selection process.
+The selected organizations receive a grant to implement a specific project.

 - The organization must be a legally recognized entity or be in the process of becoming legally registered.
-Registration must be complete before any funding is provided.
+Registration must be completed before any funding is provided.